 With services accounting for so much of America’s economic activity, it only makes sense that there are massive, profitable companies in the sector.
-Of course, these companies have generated tremendous profits for investors, who have piled their money into the space.
+Of course, these companies have generated tremendous profits for stock market participants, who have piled their money into the space.

-On the other hand, just like any other sector, the service sector has its winners and losers.
+On the other hand, just like any other sector, the service sector has its winners and losers, profitable companies and those that operate at a loss, and market caps ranging from micro to blue chip.
 Making an investment in a stock just because it’s in the service sector, with no research or any other form of due diligence, is nothing more than gambling.
 It’s important that you understand just what you’re investing in and the prospect for growth the investment offers.

 What Are Service Stocks?